Previous dayFebruary 10, 2026Next day

 70.7 km---✓ ReviewedUSGS →

-Reports of a magnitude 2.0 earthquake 22 km W of Anchor Point, Alaska came in on February 10, 2026 at 22:56 UTC.
-At a depth of 70.7 km, the event was intermediate depth.
+On February 10, 2026 at 22:56 UTC, a magnitude 2.0 earthquake struck 22 km W of Anchor Point, Alaska.
+The hypocenter lay at 70.7 km, placing this in the intermediate depth category.
 The offshore location combined with this depth is characteristic of seismicity along descending slabs.
 The epicenter is at 59.760°, -152.232°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-10